isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-fogger-for-mosquitoes.markdown

 The fastest way to eliminate the mosquitoes in the outskirts of your house- patios, decks, picnic areas, or backyards.
 Cutter
 [kills by contact](https://pestpolicy.com/best-mosquito-killer/)
-.
-You can use it on, flies, gnats, ants, and moths among others.
+.Â  You can use it on, flies, gnats, ants, and moths among others.
 Every purchase of cutter comes packaged in a pair of 16 oz. can.
 This can cover an area of 1,200 cubic feet.
 If you are still having more mosquitoes, you can reapply the cutter but 24 hours after the first application.
 - You dont need to get worried about transporting them as they are very portable and easy to spray.
 - Apart from killing the insects, the cutter also repels this insect and keeps your home protected.